ImgBotApp/InternetNL/detail/web/ipv6/web-ipv46/verdict/good_en.md

-The websites at IPv4 and IPv6 seem to correspond.
+The websites on IPv4 and IPv6 seem to correspond.